Family of Barack Obama: Malik Obama

 Barack Obama's half-brother, also known as Abongo or Roy, was born c.
 March 1958, the son of Barack Obama Sr. and his first wife, Kezia.
 Born and raised in Nairobi, Kenya, he earned a degree in accounting from the University of Nairobi.
 The half brothers met for the first time in 1985 when Barack flew from Chicago to Washington, D.C., to visit him.
 They were best men at each other's weddings.
 The American Obama brought his wife Michelle to Kenya three years later, and they met with Malik again while meeting many other relatives for the first time.

 Malik lives in the Obamas' ancestral home, Nyang'oma Kogelo, a village of several hundred people, preferring its slow pace to that of the city.
 He runs a small electronics shop a half-hour's drive outside of town.
-Although much of the Obama family has dispersed throughout Kenya and overseas, most, including Malik Obama, still consider their rural village on the shores of Lake Victoria to be their true home.
-They feel that those who have left the village have become culturally "lost".
 A frequent visitor to the US, and a consultant in Washington, D.C., for several months each year, Malik has dual citizenship in Kenya and the United States.

 During his brother's 2008 presidential campaign, Malik Obama was a spokesman for the extended Obama family in Kenya.
 He dealt with safety and privacy concerns arising from the increased attention from the press.

 Malik ran for governor of the Kenyan county of Siaya in 2013.
 His campaign slogan was "Obama here, Obama there" in reference to his half-brother who was serving his second term as the president of the United States.
 Malik garnered a meager 2,792 votes, about 140,000 votes behind the eventual winner.
 Prior to the 2016 United States presidential election, he stated that he supported Donald Trump, the candidate for the Republican Party.
 He attended the third presidential debate as one of Trump's guests.